theheuman/scrim-bot/README.md

 Can only be used in a signup post created by the bot

-Fill out the required fields: full overstat link (not shortened)
+Fill out the required fields: full overstat link (not shortened), skill (see below table for skill for each type of lobby)

-Optionally add skill to it so it can be weighted properly

 Skill map
 ```